miklevin/Pipulate.com/software.md

 ```

 This is a million-dollar trick that gives you a lightweight NoSQL database for
 every occasion.
 Use it as a real database.
 Use it as a cache.
-It's fast and run
+It's fast and
-by the instance of SQLite3 that comes built into Python.
+even though it does take pip installing a 3rd party package, that's just to get
+the dictionary API to work with SQLite3 which is already included with Python.

 You're welcome.